zloirock/core-js/docs/2023-02-14-so-whats-next.md

 At the same day, on OpenCollective I saw that the monthly repeat was reduced from about \$600 to about \$300.
 Apparently, the financial reserves of `Bower` have come to an end.
 That means that **for this month I'll get about \$400 at all**.

 In the previous months, I measured how much time takes the work on `core-js`.
-It turned out about... **250 hours a month** — significantly more than a full day without any days off, which makes it impossible to have “real” (as many say) full-time work or work any significant contracts. $400 for 250 hours...
+It turned out about... **250 hours a month** — significantly more than a full day without any days off, which makes it impossible to have "real" (as many say) full-time work or work any significant contracts. $400 for 250 hours...
 It will be less than **\$2 per hour of work, for the previous year a little more — $4 per hour**.
 Yes, in some months, I spend less time working on the project — however it does not change much.

 So much willing to pay for ensuring compatibility for the whole Web.
 And no insurance or social security.